-See Fig. \ref{fig:setting} for a diagram illustrating our setting.
-We assume to have a cryptographic device that encrypts data in a manner dependent on some sensitive intermediate variable $y \in \setfnt{Y},$ where $\setfnt{Y}$ is a finite set (e.g. consisting of bytestrings encoding all possible values of the variable).
-We assume to have some measurement apparatus that allows us to measure power/EM radiation traces during encryption, encoded as $\vecfnt{x} \in \R^T$ where $T \in \Z_{++}$ denotes the number of measurements per trace.
-We collect a dataset of traces and associated sensitive variable values, which we view as independent realizations of jointly-distributed random variables $\vecfnt{X}, Y \sim p_{\vecfnt{X}, Y},$ where $p_Y$ is a simple known strictly-positive distribution (e.g. uniform) and $p_{\vecfnt{X} \mid Y}$ is \textit{a priori} unknown and dictated by factors such as the hardware, environment, and measurement setup.
-In this work we assume that conditional density functions $p_{\vecfnt{X} \mid Y}(\cdot \mid y)$ exist and are strictly-positive for all $y \in \setfnt{Y},$ which is reasonable because power consumption usually has a `random' component which is well-described by additive Gaussian noise \cite{mangard2007}.
-It is natural and straightforward to use supervised learning in this setting, and most profiled power side channel attacks consist of collecting a dataset $\setfnt{D} \overset{\mathrm{i.i.d.}}{\sim} p_{\vecfnt{X}, Y}$ and using supervised (deep or otherwise) learning to model the conditional distribution $p_{Y \mid \vecfnt{X}}.$
+See Table \ref{tab:abbrev-notation} for a summary of the important notation we will use throughout the rest of the paper.
+Our setting is standard in the context of profiling power/EM side-channel analysis \citep{chari2003, mangard2007} and is illustrated in Fig. \ref{fig:setting}.
+We assume to have a cryptographic device which encrypts data in a manner dependent on secret variable $y \in \setfnt{Y},$ where $\setfnt{Y}$ is a finite set (e.g. consisting of bitstrings encoding all possible values of the variable).
+We assume to have some measurement apparatus that allows us to measure the power consumption or EM radiation throughout encryption.
+We view the resulting measurement sequences as vectors $\vecfnt{x} \in \R^T,$ called \textit{traces}, where $T \in \Z_{++}$ denotes the number of measurements per trace.
+We view the secret variable as a random variable $Y \sim p_Y$ where $p_Y$ is a simple (e.g. uniform) distribution under our control.
+The resulting trace $\vecfnt{X} \mid Y \sim p_{\vecfnt{X} \mid Y}$ then comes from a complicated and \textit{a priori} unknown distribution dictated by factors such as the hardware, environment, and measurement setup.
+Here each element $X_t$ of the random vector $\vecfnt{X} \equiv (X_1, \dots, X_T)$ represents a power/radiation measurement at a fixed point in time relative to the start of encryption.
+In this work we assume that the distributions $p_{\vecfnt{X}, Y}(\cdot \mid y)$ exist and have full support for all $y \in \setfnt{Y},$ which is reasonable because empirically power consumption usually has a `random' component which is well-described by additive Gaussian noise \citep{mangard2007}.
+Most profiling side-channel attacks amount to collecting a dataset $\setfnt{D} \overset{\mathrm{i.i.d.}}{\sim} p_{\vecfnt{X}, Y}$ and using supervised (deep or otherwise) learning to model $p_{Y \mid \vecfnt{X}}.$